Quantum-Critical, Spin-Fluctuation-driven Residual Resistivity and Emergent Universal Correlations in the Fermi-Liquid Regime of Heavy-Fermion Superconductors: Theoretical analysis correlating , , and T

-The second-order polynomial expression of $A(\ell)$, Eq.~\ref{Eq-A-vs-deltaLambda}, is reminiscent of the empirical \textit{quadratic-in-$\rho_{\circ}$} of Eq.~\ref{Eq-A-propto-rho2}.
-Below we look for an analytical description of $A(\rho_{\circ})$.
-Let us start by recalling that, in a typical Fermi liquid, the frequency dependence of the imaginary part of the self energy is given by ${\cal I}m\Sigma(\omega)\sim\omega^2$.
-Then, on considering the relevant energy scale to be set by $k_B T$, one obtains the characteristic FL {\it quadratic-in-T} resistivity.
-Intuitively, this is related to the fact that, for a given temperature $T$, $N(E_F) k_B T$ single particles within the Fermi surface are participating in the fluctuation-mediated two-particle channel (each single particle can scatter into one another via this fluctuation-mediated scattering process): this generates the well-known $AT^2$ resistivity contribution.
-Specifically, our analysis showed that this channel leads to a FL state with $A$ as in Eq.~\ref{Eq-A-vs-Lambda} and superconductivity with $T_c$ as in Eq.~\ref{Eq-Tc-vs-Lambda}.
-Moreover, at $T=0$ limit, the relevant energy scale is set by the {\it fuzziness} of the Fermi surface which is determined by $\delta g$.
-Just as the case for the $\omega^2$-leading-to-$T^2$-contribution, we expect $\rho_{\circ} \propto \delta\lambda \propto (\delta g)^2$.\cite{note-Lambda-propto-rho0} This allows us to establish a correlation among $\rho_{\circ}$ and each of $T_c$ and $A$ (each is a function of $\ell$).
-Guided by these considerations, as well as the empirical relation of Eq.~\ref{Eq-A-propto-rho2}, we consider
+The second-order polynomial expression of $A(\ell)$, Eq.\ref{Eq.A-vs-deltaLambda}, is reminiscent of the empirical \textit{quadratic-in-$\rho^{\mbox{ {sf}}}_{\mbox{ {0}}}$} of Eq.\ref{Eq.dominant-A-defect}.
+Below we look for an analytical expression of $A(\rho^{\mbox{ {sf}}}_{\mbox{ {0}}})$.
+Let us start by recalling the discussion in the Introduction that, for a typical low-temperature Fermi liquid, $\Gamma(\omega) \sim\omega^2$.
+Then, on considering the relevant energy scale to be set by $k_B T$, one obtains the characteristic FL {\it quadratic-in-$T$} resistivity.
+Intuitively, this is related to the fact that, for a given temperature $T$, $N(E_F) k_B T$ single-particles within the Fermi surface are participating in the fluctuation-mediated two-particle channel (each single-particle can scatter into one another via this fluctuation-mediated scattering process): this generates the famous $AT^2$ resistivity contribution.